Adam Caporn

 Adam Caporn (born 16 March 1982) is an Australian basketball coach and former player.
-He is the assistant coach for the Brooklyn Nets of the National Basketball Association (NBA).
-He is a former assistant coach at Saint Mary's College of California, where he also played college basketball.
-Born in Baldivis, Western Australia, he spent six seasons in the National Basketball League, three with the Wollongong Hawks and three for the Perth Wildcats.
+He is an assistant coach for the Washington Wizards of the National Basketball Association (NBA).
+He played college basketball for the Saint Mary's Gaels before playing six seasons in the National Basketball League between 2003 and 2009, three with the Wollongong Hawks and three for the Perth Wildcats.

+Early life

+Caporn was born in Perth, Western Australia, in the suburb of Baldivis.

 Playing career

-In 2000 and 2001, Caporn played basketball for at the Australian Institute of Sport (AIS) before heading to the United States to play college basketball for Saint Mary's College of California.
+In 2000 and 2001, Caporn played basketball at the Australian Institute of Sport (AIS) before heading to the United States to play college basketball for Saint Mary's College of California.
 After spending two seasons in the US, Caporn returned to Australia to play for the Wollongong Hawks in the Australian NBL.

-After three years with the Hawks, Caporn returned to Western Australia to play for the Perth Wildcats.
-Unfortunately in December, 2006, during his first season with the Wildcats, Caporn suffered a knee injury that required surgery.
+After three years with the Hawks, Caporn returned to Western Australia in 2006 to play for the Perth Wildcats.
+In December of the 2006–07 season, Caporn suffered a knee injury that required surgery.
 After the surgery he was ruled out for the remainder of the season and was replaced in the line-up by Damien Ryan.
 On 26 April 2007, the Wildcats announced the re-signing of Caporn to a new two-year deal.

 Coaching career

-While still playing with the Wildcats, he began serving as a part-time assistant with the Willetton Tigers in the State Basketball League in 2007.
-He assumed his first head coaching job two years later with another State League team, the East Perth Eagles.
-Caporn then moved on to AIS as Scholarship Coach, responsible for evaluation of prospective players and player development.
-In the northern hemisphere summer of 2010, he returned to Saint Mary's as an assistant.
+Caporn served as an assistant coach with the Willetton Tigers in the State Basketball League in the 2007 season.
+He served as head coach of the East Perth Eagles during the 2009 State Basketball League season.

+In 2010, Caporn served as a scholarship assistant coach at the Basketball Australia Centre of Excellence.
+Between 2010 and 2014, he spent four seasons as an assistant coach with the Saint Mary's Gaels.

+Between 2014 and 2021, Caporn served as head coach of the Centre of Excellence.
+He also served as head coach of Australia's U19 National Team between 2014 and 2016.

 In 2021, Caporn was named the head coach of the Long Island Nets of the NBA G League, the development team for the Brooklyn Nets.
 On 6 July 2022, he was named assistant coach for the Brooklyn Nets.

+On 10 July 2024, Caporn became an assistant coach for the Washington Wizards.

+On 13 March 2025, Caporn was appointed head coach of the Australia men's national basketball team, becoming the 10th coach selected in Boomers' history.

 Personal life

-He is married to Marcia Wallis, two-sport All American at Stanford (Soccer and Golf), and former professional player.
-They have a daughter Josette Anne Caporn.
+Caporn and his wife Marcia Wallis have two children.

+Caporn's brother Ben also played basketball.